influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v0.13/examples/socket_udf.md

 }
 ```

-Now let's add in each of the method needed to initialize the UDF.
+Now let's add in each of the methods needed to initialize the UDF.
-Remember step #3 of the lifecycle where Kapacitor connects to query basic information about the UDF.
+These next methods implement the behavior described in Step 3 of the UDF Lifecycle above,
-These next methods implement that behavior.
+where Kapacitor connects to the socket in order to query basic information about the UDF.

 Add these methods to the `main.go` file: